-As Walmart moved up the wheel of retail, a new discounter followed in its wake—Dollar General.
+As Walmart moved up the wheel of retailing, a new discounter followed in its wake—Dollar General.
 Like Walmart in the 1960s, Dollar General offers low prices.
 The low prices are profitable because of their operations.
 Consider assortment.
 A typical Walmart superstore carries about 120,000 items.
 That’s 10x as many items as a Dollar General.
 From a staffing perspective, Walmart averages one associate per 475 square feet of sales space.
 Dollar General averages one to about 777 square feet.
 Dollar General offers less selection, with less customer service, but lower prices.

 Will Dollar General ever move up the wheel of retailing?

-I don’t think so, but before I get into why it’s important to understand why discounters become successful, and why the transition up the wheel of retail is often difficult.
+I don’t think so, but before I get into why it’s important to understand why discounters become successful, and why the transition up the wheel of retailing is often difficult.

 In their 2017 history of five-and-dime stores, Peter Scott and James Walker argue that earlier discounters (like Woolworth) declined because the operations that allowed them to discount profitability didn’t translate when the stores attempt to move up the wheel of retail.